rodoherty1/intro-to-kubernetes/README.md

 To get started, your docker image will eventually be pushed to your own personal docker registry in GCP.

+_*todo*: Mention how your docker runtime can be associated with the registry in your GCP project_

 To do this, you will first have to tag your image as follows:

     docker build -t gcr.io/[MY_GCP_PROJECT_NAME]/myapplication:v1 .